For individuals, couples, and families

 Acceptance and Commitment Therapy

-Cognitive Behavior Therapy and Dialectic Behavior Therapy (includes mindfulness practices)
+Cognitive Behavior Therapy and Dialectic Behavior Therapy (includes mindfulness meditation practices)

 Bowen Family Systems, Attachment Theory, Life Span Human Development

-Somatic Therapy: authentic movement for trauma and depression
+Somatic Therapy: implement authentic movement for trauma, depression, and anxiety

-Expressive Art Therapy: specializing in painting, mandala’s, and vision boards.
+Expressive Art Therapy: specializing in improvisational dance, painting, mandala’s, and vision boards.

 reflective and empathetic listening